Bears dominate, become bowl eligible

-The Baylor Bears were able to take care of business Saturday and defeat the Kansas University Jayhawks on homecoming week, 49-7 at McLane Stadium.
+The Baylor Bears took care of business Saturday and defeat the Kansas University Jayhawks on homecoming week, 49-7 at McLane Stadium.

-The Bears were able to get off to a fast start, which set the tone for the game.
+The Bears got of to a fast start, which set the tone for the game.
 With two rushing touchdowns from senior quarter back Seth Russell, they looked unstoppable on offense in this game.
-What really helped though was the defensive play throughout the entire game, especially the first quarter when senior cornerback Ryan Reid picked off a Kansas pass for a 64-yard pick six.
+The Bear’s defensive strength showed when senior cornerback Ryan Reid picked off a Kansas pass for a 64-yard pick six in the first quarter.

 “Well, first it starts in practice.
 Our two practices in the bye week we started off pretty fast and this week for preparation, up against the offense, we made sure we started off fast, and it led over to the game,” Reid said.